Schwarz-Wald/Vier-Corpus-CC-102-/README.md

   3. Many features weren't able to be added<br>
      The proposed sign-in option wasn't able to be finished due to time constraints, and the overall project is clearly rushed.
 Despite this, the final product turned out to be successful for a (near) first-time experience in making a (official) website.

----
+# Notes

-Finally, as an afterword, if you'd like to report any bugs or would like to make any suggestions, please don't hesitate to reach out to us!
+- Finally, as an afterword, if you'd like to report any bugs or would like to make any suggestions, please don't hesitate to reach out to us!
 ```(@Schwarzwald - jonathancabilesaagr11@gmail.com)```